-- Does An Electric Stove Or Oven Heat Better Than an Electric Fireplace? – With the knowledge at hand of all of the different types of heat sources and the heating element they come with, we can compare the differences between electric stoves and electric fireplaces and see which one comes out on top.
+- Does An Electric Stove Or Oven Heat Better Than an Electric Fireplace? – With the knowledge at hand of all of the different types of heat sources and the heating elements they come with, we can compare the differences between electric stoves and electric fireplaces and see which one comes out on top.

 - Is it dangerous to heat your home with a gas stove? – What if your stove’s gas instead of electric?
 Can you heat your home with that?
 Here we cover why it just might not be the best idea in the world to do so, and how it can actually be quite harmful to your health.